WeegeeNumbuh1/FlightGazer/README.md

   - `rgbmatrix` does not need to be strictly installed to run this script (see [Usage](#️-usage) section)
 - The physical RGB matrix hardware (again, not strictly necessary)
   - Using the [adafruit matrix bonnet](https://www.adafruit.com/product/3211)
-  - Using `32x64` sized matrix display (this is the only layout this script was designed for)
+  - Using `32x64` sized, HUB75 type matrix display (this is the only layout this script was designed for)
 - Your location set in `dump1090`
-- A console that can interpret ANSI escape codes
+- A console that can interpret ANSI escape sequences (should be most modern ones)
+- If using a Raspberry Pi, use a model that has multiple CPU cores (Raspberry Pi 3/Raspberry Pi 2W or newer)
 #### For Enhanced Functionality
 - A [FlightAware API key](https://www.flightaware.com/commercial/aeroapi/) (optional) for getting additional aircraft information such as origin/destination airports
 - a running `dump978` instance if you're in the US and live near airports that handle general aviation more than commercial flights